wwelding/jlastwood.github.io/aboutjanet.md

 ### Contact

-You can contact her directly or through any of the major freelance sites.
+You can contact her directly (see CV) or contract through any of the major freelance sites.

 - [Linked In](https://www.linkedin.com/in/janet-astwood-3bb5b39/)
 - [Remote ](https://remote.com/janet-astwood)